bevyengine/bevy/_release-content/release-notes/text_input.md

 pull_requests: [23282, 23455, 23475, 23479]
 ---

+*TODO: Add a GIF of the EditableText widget with cursor and selection.*

 Entering text into an application is a common task, even for games.
 Player names, search bars and chat all rely on the ability to enter and submit plain text.